iotexproject/iotex-docs/docs/developer/hardware/pebble-flash.md

 - Modify the firmware to customize the default behavior

 :::warning
-You will want to update the Pebble Tracker firmware at least once before putting it into production, to set your own cryptographic certificates.
+If your application requires signed data messages, you will want to update the Pebble Tracker firmware at least once to set your own cryptographic certificates before putting it into production.
 :::

 ## Prerequisites